 The SVE Sponsor is the United States Department of Homeland Security Cybersecurity and Infrastructure Security Agency.
 CISA is responsible for the funding of the CVE Project.

-The Basics of CVE
+The basics of CVE in cybersecurity

 CVE consists of a list of entries, each of which has an identification number, a description, and a public reference.
 Each CVE lists a specific vulnerability or exposure.
 Per the CVE site, a vulnerability is defined as a mistake in software code that gives attackers direct access to a system or network.
 This type of access allows an attacker to become a super-user or system administrator with full privileges.
 In contrast, an exposure is a mistake that gives an attacker indirect access to a system or network.
 This type of access allows an attacker to collect customer information to sell.